hoon-ock/CatBERTa/README.md

 1. Structural data

-   The **Open Catalyst Project** dataset provides the foundation for training and evaluating CatBERTa.
-This dataset is a valuable resource containing essential information for catalyst screening and reactivity prediction.
-The dataset includes a diverse collection of structural relaxation trajectories of adsorbate-catalyst systems with their associated energies.
+   The **Open Catalyst Project** dataset serves as a crucial source of textual generation for CatBERTa.
+This comprehensive dataset comprises a diverse collection of structural relaxation trajectories of adsorbate-catalyst systems, each accompanied by their corresponding energies.

 To access the Open Catalyst Project dataset and learn more about its attributes, please refer to the official repository: [Open Catalyst Project Dataset](https://github.com/Open-Catalyst-Project/ocp/blob/main/DATASET.md)